 During one of my previous attempts to find a good fender, I’d purchased the popular Zefal No Mud.

 This fender is too small and narrow for a mountain bike in my opinion, but it does have a genius mechanism that securely connects it to the legs of the fork.

-I broke mine on purpose in order to use the mounting systems as a means to attach the struts of the full fender to the fork of my bike.
+I broke mine on purpose to use the mounting system as a way to attach the struts of the full fender to the fork of my bike.

 Before installing them, I wrapped the fork legs with duct tape to make the design sturdier and prevent scratches.

 Then, I just tightened the mechanisms and instantly had eyelets for fenders.